A night, an entire life

 This is a novel about going through a hellscape and surviving, finding peace late in life on the other end.

 At a mere 190 pages Rosa Liksom manages to tell of us about controversies the Finnish and European history.
 She also tells the life story of a very strong woman and once again excels in her ability to conjure up an entire human destiny with carefully chosen brushstrokes.

 “A Five-star novel. […] Stories of relationship hell are nothing new, but The Colonel’s Wife isn’t just about marriage.
 It’s an attempt to understand the historic period from whence the colonel’s wife’s blind love, and the colonel’s sick love, draws its strength and destructiveness.

 In The Colonel’s Wife, Liksom examines the rise of fascism in Finland and Europe in the early 20th century, the coming of war, and the Finnish Whites’ fierce belief in Nazi Germany and its alliance with Finland, at an individual level.”

 “As a contrast to the horrors, Liksom’s language blooms more beautiful than ever.”

 “Liksom pulls in the reader with her unique style.
 There is no other like her.
 She answers well to her own statement, that literature is not only supposed to entertain but to deal with the basic questions of humanity.”

-Danish rights sold
+Danish rights sold to GRIF

 German rights sold to Penguin Verlag